Liberdade (district of São Paulo): Overview

 Popularly known as a district for Nipo-Brazilians and Japanese culture in Brazil, Liberdade currently houses significant populations of Chinese, Taiwanese and Koreans also live in the district of Liberdade.

 Since 1974, the entrance to Liberdade has been marked by a nine-meter tall red torii.
 This towering structure, situated on Rua Galvão Bueno, is a distinctive representation of the neighborhood.
 Liberdade was successfully connected to the São Paulo subway network in the 1970s, opening the area up to commerce.
 Today, thousands of tourist from inside and outside the city flock to the public square in Liberdade every weekend to purchase craft goods at the local weekly fair.

 In January 2008, in order to celebrate 100 years of Japanese immigration to Brazil, a project to revitalize the quarter was approved by the mayor Gilberto Kassab.
 40% of the restoration was for the visit of Crown Prince Naruhito to São Paulo in June 2008.

 Liberdade is a meeting spot for many subgroups, especially among young people who are interested in Japanese culture.

 Media

 The now defunct Japanese newspaper São Paulo Shimbun was published in Liberdade.

-The Japanese newspaper Nikkey Shimbun and its sister Portuguese paper the Jornal Nippak are published in Liberdade.
+The Japanese newspaper Nikkey Shimbun and its sister Portuguese paper the Jornal Nippak were published in Liberdade.